alexqguo/pizza-box-game/README.md

 * Use a proxy dynamic API caller to update firebase instead of a big mess of one off functions
 * Maybe write a framework or library for this type of game which handles common logic such as local/remote game, active players, creating/joining games, etc.
 * Error boundary so the whole app doesn't crash
+* Prevent game components from rendering before the game actually starts.
+Will reduce a lot of random null checks that are there
+* Fix error about updating from within a child component in Drawer when a player's time expires
+* If a player is not logged into the game, the timer will not run to skip their turn.
+Can hit the panic button in this case